MongoDB $out Example | The MongoDB Aggregation Pipeline

 Follow the steps in our $project stage example.
 To finish off our three-stage example, we will add a third and final stage to our pipeline.

-Choose $out from the dropdown menu.
+Click on Add stage.
+Choose $out in the Operator dropdown menu.

 MongoDB $out stage should always be the last stage in the pipeline